On rainbow tetrahedra in Cayley graphs: Generation of -modeled subgraphs

-\begin{exmp} Both Figure 3(a) and 3(b) show parts of an $H'$ as in Corollary~\ref{tt1}.
-In fact $H'$ is the $(3,6,3,6)$-semiregular tessellation.
-We will see that if such an $H'$ is not a subgraph of $G_{\infty,4}$, then it can be folded along at most two {\it symmetry axes} (SA's) to yield $H$.
-The dotted line in Figure 3(a) represents such an SA.
-In particular, colors will coincide by reflection in an SA. $H$ will be seen to be a subgraph of $H'$ spanning a connected region of the plane delimited by SA's.
-Edges crossing an SA at $90^\circ$ will yield loops of $H$ and each CT in $H'$ will be incident to three hexagons. \end{exmp}
+We will see that if such an $H'$ is not a subgraph of $G_{\infty,4}$, then it can be {\it folded} along at most two {\it symmetry axes}, or {\it SA}s, to yield $H$.
+The dotted line in Figure 4(a) represents such an SA.
+In particular, edge colors will coincide by reflection in an SA.
+The graph obtained from $H$ by removing the resulting loops will be seen to be a subgraph of $H'$ spanning a connected region of the plane delimited by SAs.
+Edges crossing an SA at $90^\circ$ will yield loops of $H$ and each CT in $H'$ will be incident to three hexagons.